The Mabo decision and the recognition of native title

 The court’s decision means that while pastoral leases are unaffected by traditional rights over land, some native title rights might survive, potentially including the right to perform a ceremony, or to gather foods or medicines.

 In Queensland and Western Australia in particular, some pastoralists claimed that the Wik decision left an unworkable situation that had to be resolved by further Commonwealth legislation.
-After nearly two years of intense political discussion, the Senate passed the Native Title A change made to a legal document or Act of parliament.
-Act 1998 (Cth) (‘Amendment Act’).
+After nearly two years of intense political discussion, the Senate passed the Native Title Amendment Act 1998 (Cth) (‘Amendment Act’).

 The Amendment Act had a major effect on native title, including that the grant of any freehold title or exclusive lease extinguishes native title.
-The Amendment Act also limited the Something of value, such as money, given by one person to another person as part of a contract. of native title in processes and decisions concerning land use in reserves, including national parks, which contain much of the land potentially subject to native title in Victoria.
+The Amendment Act also limited the consideration of native title in processes and decisions concerning land use in reserves, including national parks, which contain much of the land potentially subject to native title in Victoria.
 The scope and effect of the right to negotiate about mining activity was reduced, and the balance of rights set out in the Native Title Act shifted away from the protection and recognition of native title.

 Subsequent High Court decisions, such as Western Australia v Ward HCA 28, have clarified what it takes to extinguish native title.
 In order to determine whether native title rights have been extinguished, it is necessary to identify the native title rights and compare them with the particular rights granted by, for example, a pastoral lease, a mineral lease or the creation of a reserve.
 Native title is extinguished to the extent of any inconsistency between the rights.
 Therefore, native title can be wholly or partially extinguished.